-Fan Checks This instrument contains two fans: they are controlled by both hardware and software.
+Fan Checks This instrument contains two fans; they are controlled by both hardware and software.
 Hardware controls the fans to a certain speed, but software sets the speed target as a function of the temperature measured on a variety of temperature sensors.

-If a fan fails, its corresponding LED lights up on the CPU board:

-- Fan 1 fails: LED DS3 lights - Fan 2 fails: LED DS2 lights

-A fan failure is sensed through tachometer feedback; a fault will be asserted if the fan is not connected, is stalled, or if the tachometer feedback line is not working correctly.
+If a fan fails, its corresponding LED lights up on the CPU board: Fan 1 fails: LED DS3 lights Fan 2 fails: LED DS2 lights A fan failure is sensed through tachometer feedback; a fault is asserted if the fan is disconnected or stalled, or if the tachometer feedback line is not working correctly.
 If one fan fails, the control circuit will increase the voltage to the 13.5 V max level, causing the remaining fan to run at maximum speed.
 The normal voltage to drive the fans (pin 1) varies from about 6 V to 13.5 V depending on internal temperature.
 If a fan is not spinning, measure the voltage on pin 1 of the connector on that fan.
-If the voltage is near 13 V, then replace the fan.
-If the voltage is not above 10 V, then replace the CPU board.
+If the voltage is near 13 V, replace the fan.
+If the voltage is not above 10 V, replace the CPU board.
 If both fans are spinning, but either LED DS2 or DS3 is lit, the problem is probably the tachometer feedback line on pin 3 of either fan.
 Inspect the wiring and resistors R201, R203, R202, and R204 on the CPU board, and use the oscilloscope to look for a 3.3 V square wave on the tachometer feedback line.
 If resistors are intact but there is no signal on the tachometer line, replace the affected fan.
-Power-Up Diagnostics To examine the Power-up Diagnostics results, press the CONFIG button, then select Utilities > View Diagnostic Log .
+Power-Up Diagnostics To examine the Power-up Diagnostics results, press the CONFIG button, and then select Utilities > View Diagnostic Log .
 Each power on is indicated by a boot time stamp, followed by a list of power on tests.
-If any failures are indicted then refer to the action as noted above.
-Advanced Diagnostics To run the Advanced Diagnostics, press the CONFIG button, then select Utilities > Run Advanced Diags .
+If any failures are indicated, refer to the action as noted above.
+Advanced Diagnostics To run the Advanced Diagnostics, press the CONFIG button, and then select Utilities > Run Advanced Diags .
 Advanced Diagnostics includes tests that check the interfaces between FPGAs and memory on the FPGA board.
-If any of these tests fails, replace the FPGA board.
-Diagnostic Monitor Voltage Checks This test uses the built-in voltage monitor to check many power supplies on the SDI, FPGA and CPU boards.
-It requires successful boot up, display and front panel operation: 1.
-Press and hold OTHER, then select Diag Monitor to display the diagnostic monitor screen.
-2. Navigate to pages 2 and 3 to display the power supply voltages.
-If the "Last" value of any voltage is outside the allowable range, it will be displayed in red.
-Voltage values are updated about every 10 seconds.
-3. If any voltage is out of range, replace the faulty module as indicated by the first word of the displayed line.
-"Input" indicates the power supply is on the SDI board.
-Front Panel Button Troubleshooting Perform this test if the power supplies are good, but none of the buttons are lit or respond to presses: 1.
-Cycle the power to the unit.
-Immediately after power on, three buttons (GAIN, SWEEP, and MAG) should be lit continuously and the other buttons should be lit one at a time in a walking pattern.
-2. If the buttons are not lit, check the 10 pin cable from the keypad to the main board J21.
-If the cable is connected and good, then replace the front panel assembly.
+If the instrument fails any of these tests, replace the FPGA board.
+Diagnostic Monitor Voltage Checks This test uses the built-in voltage monitor to check many power supplies on the Video I/O, FPGA, and CPU boards.
+It requires successful boot up, display and front panel operation:

+- 1. Press and hold OTHER, and then select Diag Monitor to display the diagnostic monitor screen. - 2.
+Navigate to pages 2 and 3 to display the power supply voltages.
+If the "Last" value of any voltage is outside the allowable range, it is displayed in red.
+Voltage values are updated about every 10 seconds. - 3.
+If any voltage is out of range, replace the faulty module as indicated by the first word of the displayed line.
+"Input" indicates the power supply is on the Video I/O board.